Strong decays of the fully-charm tetraquark states with explicit P-waves via the QCD sum rules: Introduction

 In Ref.\cite{WZG-cccc-IJMPA}, we introduced a relative P-wave to construct the doubly-charm vector diquarks $\varepsilon^{ijk}Q^T_j C\gamma_5 \overset\leftrightarrow{\partial}_\mu Q_k$ $(\widetilde{V})$ and constructed the $\widetilde{V}\overline{\widetilde{V}}$-type tetraquark currents to study the mass spectrum of the ground state fully-charm tetraquark states with the spin-parity-charge-conjugation $J^{PC}=0^{++}$, $1^{+-}$ and $2^{++}$ via the QCD sum rules.
 The numerical results indicate that the ground state $\widetilde{V}\overline{\widetilde{V}}$-type tetraquark states and the first radial excited $A\bar{A}$-type tetraquark states have almost degenerated masses.

-As the assignments by the masses alone are imprecise, we explore the decay widths of the scalar, axialvector and tensor $\widetilde{V}\overline{\widetilde{V}}$-type tetraquark states in the framework of the QCD sum rules, which works well in several works on the hadronic coupling constants and decay widths \cite{WZG-ZJX-Zc-Decay,WZG-Y4660-Decay,WZG-X4140-decay,WZG-Zcs3985-decay,WZG-Zcs4123-decay, WZG-Z4500-LC-decay,WZG-3872-decay,WZG-Y4500-decay}, and make more credible assignments based on the masses and widths together to diagnose the nature of the fully-charm tetraquark states in the present work.
+As the assignments by the masses alone are imprecise, in the present work, we explore the decay widths of the scalar, axialvector and tensor $\widetilde{V}\overline{\widetilde{V}}$-type tetraquark states in the framework of the QCD sum rules, which works well in several works on the hadronic coupling constants and decay widths \cite{WZG-ZJX-Zc-Decay,WZG-Y4660-Decay,WZG-X4140-decay,WZG-Zcs3985-decay,WZG-Zcs4123-decay, WZG-Z4500-LC-decay,WZG-3872-decay,WZG-Y4500-decay}, and make more credible assignments based on the masses and widths together to diagnose the nature of the fully-charm tetraquark states.

 The article is organized as follows: in Section 2, we obtain the hadronic coupling constants of the $\widetilde{V}\overline{\widetilde{V}}$-type tetraquark states for seven decay channels; in Section 3, we make reasonable discussions for the numerical results; and finally, the conclusion of this study is presented in Section 4.